CT Scan of lung in COVID - pulmonary rehab exercises

 • to normalize the carbon dioxide content in the blood,

-• to reduce the number of asthma attacks, to prevent their occurrence.
+• to reduce the number of asthma attacks and prevent their occurrence.

-THE ROLE OF RESPIRATORY (BREATHING) AND HRV BIOFEEDBACK IN PULMONARY REHABILITATION AFTER COVID-19
+THE ROLE OF RESPIRATORY (BREATHING) AND HRV BIOFEEDBACK IN PULMONARY REHAB AFTER COVID-19

 Respiratory (breathing) and Heart Rate Variability (HRV) Biofeedback is a relatively new method of teaching people to change the parameters of respiration and cardiac activity.
 Recent research indicates the effectiveness of these biofeedback modalities in the treatment of many medical and psychological conditions, including:

-Since the onset of the coronavirus pandemic, breathing and HRV biofeedback have found widespread use in pulmonary rehabilitation after COVID-19.
+Since the onset of the coronavirus pandemic, breathing and HRV biofeedback have been widely used in pulmonary rehabilitation after COVID-19.

-Breathing and HRV biofeedback is not a separate form of therapy/training, but part of a larger multimodal team approach to pulmonary rehabilitation after COVID-19.
+Breathing and HRV biofeedback are not separate forms of therapy/training but are part of a larger multimodal team approach to pulmonary rehab exercises after COVID-19.

 What is the mechanism of action and effectiveness of breathing and HRV biofeedback in pulmonary rehabilitation after COVID-19?

 The HRV biofeedback technique includes training in breathing at the resonant frequency of the cardiovascular system.
-Breathing at this rate causes the heart rate to increase and decrease in the same phase with breathing.
+Breathing at this rate causes the heart rate to increase and decrease in the same phase as breathing.
 The heart rate increases with inhalation and decreases with exhalation.
-Then the efficiency of gas exchange in the respiratory tract is maximal.
-The higher the HRV indicator (that is, the greater the difference in heart rate during inhalation and exhalation), the higher the degree of organism adaptation to the different external and internal stressors influence.
+Then, the efficiency of gas exchange in the respiratory tract is maximal.
+The higher the HRV indicator (that is, the greater the difference in heart rate during inhalation and exhalation), the higher the degree of organism adaptation to the different external and internal stressors.

-HRV biofeedback stimulates a specific reflex in the cardiovascular system, which has a specific rhythm.
+HRV biofeedback stimulates a specific reflex in the cardiovascular system with a particular rhythm.
 It is called “baroreflex” and helps control blood pressure.
 It also helps control emotional reactivity and improves breathing efficiency.
 Baroreflex is controlled by the nucleus of the solitary tract located in the brainstem.
 This center communicates directly with the amygdala, the center of emotional control, through a pathway through the islet.
 It is perhaps for this reason that various studies have shown the beneficial effects of respiratory biofeedback and HRV in the treatment of anxiety, phobias, and depression.

 When blood pressure goes up, the baroreflex causes the heart rate to go down, and when blood pressure goes down, the heart rate goes up.
 This causes a rhythm in heart rate fluctuations.
-When a person breathes at this exact rhythm (which varies among people, generally between 4.5 and 6.5 times a minute), the baroreflex system resonates.
+The baroreflex system resonates when a person breathes at this exact rhythm (which varies among people, generally between 4.5 and 6.5 times a minute).

-How to find the frequency for each person at which the baroreflex system resonates?
+How do we find the frequency at which the baroreflex system resonates for each person?

-This will be the frequency that produces the biggest swings in heart rate between inhaling and exhaling.
-To find this frequency person should try to breathe at various rates per minute to find the exact frequency at which the cardiovascular system resonates.
+This frequency will produce the most significant swings in heart rate between inhaling and exhaling.
+To find this frequency, a person should try to breathe at various rates per minute to find the exact frequency at which the cardiovascular system resonates.
 This will be his/her resonance breathing frequency.
-This frequency varied from individual to individual, but it is approximately 0.1 Hz or six breaths per minute.
-When people breathe at this frequency, the baroreflex system is stimulated and strengthened, and through projections to other systems in the body (e.g., inflammatory and limbic systems), other events occur that produce the many beneficial effects of HRV biofeedback.
+This frequency varies from individual to individual, but it is approximately 0.1 Hz or six breaths per minute.
+The baroreflex system is stimulated and strengthened when people breathe at this frequency.
+Through projections to other systems in the body (e.g., inflammatory and limbic systems), different events occur that produce the many beneficial effects of HRV biofeedback.
 These changes are achieved with the help of HRV biofeedback training.

 HOME-USE PERSONAL BIOFEEDBACK DEVICES FOR PULMONARY REHABILITATION AFTER COVID-19